phakudi/prometheus-exporters/mysqld_exporter/README.md

 database user for the exporter (using the SQL commands above) and reads the following environment variable(s) for the inputs it needs.
 Please be sure to set them up with the appropriate value(s) before invoking the commands below.

-For default install using curl, please use...
+For default non-interactive install using curl, please use...

 ```bash
 MYSQL_URL="<mysql_user_name>:<mysql_user_password>@(<mysql_host>:<mysql_port>)/" bash -c "$(curl -Ls https://raw.githubusercontent.com/phakudi/prometheus-exporters/master/mysqld_exporter/install.sh)"